rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 # OAuth 2.0 API

 Okta is a fully standards-compliant [OAuth 2.0](http://oauth.net/documentation) authorization server and a certified [OpenID Provider](http://openid.net/certification).
-The OAuth 2.0 APIs provide API security via scoped access tokens, and OpenID Connect provides user authentication and an SSO layer which is lighter and easier to use than SAML.
+The OAuth 2.0 APIs provide API security via scoped Access Tokens, and OpenID Connect provides user authentication and an SSO layer which is lighter and easier to use than SAML.

 There are several use cases and Okta product features built on top of the OAuth 2.0 APIs: